This is one of my favorite jazz standards a very popular song by Jimmy van Heusen and Johnny Burke “It Could Happen To You”.

 Playing The Song

-It Could Happen to You has a nice lyrics, beautiful melody and chord progression.
-All of this make it a great tool for harmonization and improvisation.
+It Could Happen to You has nice lyrics, beautiful melody and chord progression.
+All of this makes it a great tool for harmonization and improvisation.

 Here is a little demonstration of It Could Happen to You from one of my lessons.

-I will break it down and show to you what did I do there.
-Meanwhile you can try to copy and find your way of playing the song.
+I will break it down and show you what did I do there.
+Meanwhile, you can try to copy and find your way of playing the song.

 Here is the lead sheet with the lyrics that I have made.